shbkukuk/shbkukuk/README.md

-- 🌱 I'm currently working as a **Jr. AI Engineer at Virasoft** and pursuing a **Computer Science MSc degree at Gebze Technical University**
+- 🌱 I'm currently working as a **Jr. AI Engineer at Virasoft** and pursuing a **Artificial Intelligence  MSc degree at Gebze Technical University**

 - 💬 Ask me about **Python, OpenCV, Tensorflow, Keras, Numpy, Pytorch**